Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow scales in 2+1 flavor lattice QCD

 Our result for $r_1/w_0$ could be compared with HotQCD result, $r_1/w_0=1.7797(67)$ for $N_f=2+1$ \cite{HotQCD:2014kol} and the HPQCD result, $r_1/w_0=1.789(26)$ for $N_f=2+1+1$ \cite{Dowdall:2013rya}.
 We see that all results for $r_1/w_0$ agree within errors.
-Recently the $r_1/a$ scale has been determined in 2+1+1 flavor QCD using HISQ action by TUMQCD collaboration for large range of lattice spacing down to $a=0.032$ fm \cite{Brambilla:2022het}.
-Using these values of $r_1/a$ as well as the 2+1+1 flavor HISQ results for $\sqrt{t_0}/a$ and $w_0/a$ \cite{MILC:2015tqx,Brown:2018jtv} we estimated the continuum values of and $r_1/\sqrt{t_0}$ and $r_1/w_0$ assuming discretization effects scale as $\alpha_b a^2$.
-We obtain:
+Recently the $r_1/a$ scale has been determined in 2+1+1 flavor QCD using HISQ action by TUMQCD collaboration for physical light quark masses and lattice spacings $a=0.04,~0.06,~0.09,~0.12$ and $0.15$ fm \cite{Brambilla:2022het}.
+The gradient flow scales $\sqrt{t_0}/a$ and $w_0/a$ have also been determined on these lattices \cite{MILC:2015tqx,Brown:2018jtv,Bazavov:2025mao}.
+In the most recent study also improved discretization for the gauge action density was used to determine $w_0$.
+Using the results on $t_0/a$ from Ref. \cite{Brown:2018jtv} and the most recent results on $w_0/a$ from Ref. \cite{Bazavov:2025mao} we estimated the continuum values of $r_1/\sqrt{t_0}$ and $r_1/w_0$ assuming that discretization effects scale as $\alpha_b a^2$:

-which agree well with our 2+1 flavor results above.
-From the recent TUMQCD results we know that the $r_1$ scale is not affected by the charm quark mass because at distances $r>0.2$ fm charm quarks do not change the shape of the potential \cite{Brambilla:2022het}.
-Therefore, the above result implies that the values of $t_0$ and $w_0$ are also not affected by the dynamical charm effects.
+Here we have used the values of $w_0$ and $t_0$ based on the improved discretization scheme \cite{MILC:2015tqx}.
+The resulting value of $r_1/\sqrt{t_0}$ is consistent with our 2+1 flavor determination, whereas the value of $r_1/w_0$ is slightly smaller than the corresponding 2+1 flavor result.

 In Fig. \ref{fig:flow-r2} we show the ratio of the gradient flow scales $\sqrt{t_2}$ and $w_2$ to $r_2$.
-The $r_2/a$ data is taken from \cite{Bazavov:2017dsy}, available for the lattices at $\beta=$7.373, 7.596, 7.825, 8.000, 8.200 and 8.400.
+We use data for $r_2/a$ obtained at $\beta=7.373$, 7.596 and 7.825, $m_s/m_l=20$ and $\beta=7.825$,~8.000, 8.200 and 8.400 for $m_s/m_l=5$ computed in Ref.~\cite{Bazavov:2017dsy}.
 The light quark mass effects in this ratio appear to be quite small.
 We performed continuum extrapolations for these ratios using $\alpha_b a^2$ form.
-These continuum extrapolations are shown in Fig. \ref{fig:flow-r2} both including and excluding results for $m_l=m_s/5$.
+These continuum extrapolations are shown in Fig. \ref{fig:flow-r2} both including and excluding the $m_s/m_l=5$ lattices.
 Using all the available data we obtain:

-Excluding the $m_s/5$ data does not change the above result but only increases the errors slightly.
+Excluding the $m_s/m_l=5$ lattices does not change the above result but only increases the errors slightly.